-\end{enumerate} Fixing the NSI parameters to $\varepsilon_{e\mu} = 0.05$ and $\varepsilon_{e\tau} = -0.05$, we analyze the energy dependence of the electron appearance probability $P_{\mu e}$ under three distinct scenarios: vacuum oscillations, standard interactions (SI), and non-standard interactions (NSI).
+Motivated by these observations, we fix the NSI parameters to $\varepsilon_{e\mu}=0.05$ and $\varepsilon_{e\tau}=-0.05$ and proceed to study the energy dependence of the electron appearance probability, $P_{\mu e}$.
+The analysis is performed for three different cases: vacuum oscillations (solid curve), standard interactions (dotted curve), and non-standard interactions (dashed curve), with particular emphasis on the first and second oscillation maxima.
 The results are shown in Fig.~\ref{fig:probability} for three representative values of the CP phase, $\delta = 0^\circ, +90^\circ,$ and $-90^\circ$.
-The black curve corresponds to $\delta = 0^\circ$, while the red and blue curves illustrate the cases for $\delta = +90^\circ$ (cyan curve) and $\delta = -90^\circ$ (orange curve), respectively.
-A clear hierarchical behavior is observed in all cases: the probability $P_{\mu e}$ increases successively from vacuum (solid line) to SI (dotted line) and further to NSI (dashed line).
+The black curve corresponds to $\delta = 0^\circ$, while the red and blue curves illustrate the cases for $\delta = +90^\circ$ and $\delta = -90^\circ$, respectively.
+A clear hierarchical behavior is observed in all cases.
+The probability $P_{\mu e}$ increases successively from vacuum (solid line) to SI (dotted line) and further to NSI (dashed line).
 This enhancement is more pronounced at the second oscillation maximum than at the first.
-In particular, for $\delta = -90^\circ$, $P_{\mu e}$ increases from approximately 0.09 in vacuum to about 0.125 in the presence of NSI.
+In particular, for $\delta = -90^\circ$, $P_{\mu e}$ increases from approximately 0.09 in vacuum to about 0.125 in the presence of NSI at the second oscillation maximum.
 This pronounced rise indicates that the second oscillation maximum offers enhanced sensitivity to CP-violating effects.
-Moreover, the substantial modification of $P_{\mu e}$ induced by NSI underscores their potential to amplify CP sensitivity beyond that achieved within the standard three-flavor framework.
-A detailed discussion of this enhanced CP sensitivity and its phenomenological implications is presented in the subsequent sections.
+Furthermore, the significant modification of $P_{\mu e}$ due to NSI highlights their potential to enhance CP sensitivity beyond that of the standard three-flavor framework.
+In the following sections, we examine how this enhancement affects CP sensitivity and discuss its phenomenological implications.